 And the possibility we consider in EcoTypes—many care, just differently—almost certainly applies to our global priorities.
 These differences may arise in part from our differing environmental worldviews—our EcoTypes.

 The EcoTypes survey includes a section on your global priorities, based on the United Nations Sustainable Development Goals (SDGs).
 In the same way that your EcoType—your environmental worldview—is related to a wide range of considerations (EcoTypes axes) including but not limited to what we think of as “environmental” ones, the SDGs include a wide range of global priorities, including but not limited to “environmental” ones.
 So, for instance, Climate Action is an SDG, but so are No Poverty, Gender Equality, and others.

 Each EcoTypes persona is tied to a possible SDG priority to exemplify the differing ways they might care.
 And, as your report suggests, studies of popular and expert SDG priorities also suggest important differences among people.

 Compare your EcoTypes report to that of a friend or classmate.
 Share the top four global priorities you selected, as well as your respective EcoTypes.
-Can you see any possibly connections?
+Can you see any possible connections?